nhantrichuyenanh/nhantrichuyenanh/README.md

 Unlike other developers and programmers, I don't wear many hats.
 I'm just a hobbyist in programming specifically and software/OS generally.

-I have one and only one goal: to make projects to make my life easier and less of a nuisance.
+I have one and only one goal: to make projects in order to make my life (and others who use my projects) easier and less of a nuisance.